mmm111mmm/RockLobster/README.md

 0.9
 * ~~Allow '.', and '..' for the output directory.~~
-* Upload to mvnrepository
 * ~~Automatically call binary from github hooks~~
-* Better disqus integration instructions
+* ~~Better disqus integration instructions~~
+* Instructions (plus dev package?) for plugin development.
+ * Upload to mvnrepository?
 * Only parse .md files -- configurable
+* Gradle task to run the jar after compilation

 1.0
+* Allow markdown files to be in sub folders
 * Themes
-* Gradle task to run the jar after compilation
-* Allow markdown files to be in sub folders
-* Instructions (plus dev package?) for plugin development.
+* Create a bundle of jar file, configuration file, themes

 1.0.x
 * Turn off looking for git repo updates